WheelchairDriver.com

 80 Amps

-Total System Maximum from batteries, or 80 to each motor but just one at a time.
+Total System Maximum from batteries, or 80 to each motor but at half the voltage.
+So half the power.
+Total max system power 1920 watts.

 Penny & Giles -